Nextdoor Holdings Inc (KIND) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for Nextdoor Holdings Inc (KIND) is $3.31, which is $1.48 above the current market price.
-The public float for KIND is 136.48M, and currently, short sellers hold a 4.77% ratio of that floaft.
-The average trading volume of KIND on November 03, 2023 was 1.24M shares.
+The average price point forecasted by analysts for Nextdoor Holdings Inc (KIND) is $3.31, which is $1.49 above the current market price.
+The public float for KIND is 136.59M, and currently, short sellers hold a 4.77% ratio of that float.
+The average trading volume of KIND on November 08, 2023 was 1.23M shares.

 KIND’s Market Performance

-The stock of Nextdoor Holdings Inc (KIND) has seen a 6.40% increase in the past week, with a -3.17% drop in the past month, and a -38.80% fall in the past quarter.
-The volatility ratio for the week is 3.87%, and the volatility levels for the past 30 days are at 4.31% for KIND.
-The simple moving average for the last 20 days is -0.25% for KIND stock, with a simple moving average of -20.98% for the last 200 days.
+The stock of Nextdoor Holdings Inc (KIND) has seen a 0.00% decrease in the past week, with a -3.70% drop in the past month, and a -26.02% fall in the past quarter.
+The volatility ratio for the week is 5.12%, and the volatility levels for the past 30 days are at 4.55% for KIND.
+The simple moving average for the last 20 days is -0.08% for KIND stock, with a simple moving average of -21.25% for the last 200 days.

 Analysts’ Opinion of KIND